Over 35,000 Rockets of Terror

 In the summer of 2005, Israel took the very painful step of evacuating 10,000 of its citizens from 21 communities in the Gaza region.
 Families were uprooted, synagogues were abandoned, schools and businesses were closed forever – all in the hope of a peaceful future.

 “There will be no more rockets fired into Israeli communities”, was the Israeli position, “since Israeli settlement in the Gaza Strip has ended.”
 Unfortunately, disengagement from Gaza had the opposite effect.

-The once flourishing Israeli communities were turned into bases of terror, from which thousands of rockets were launched daily, deep into Israeli territory.
+The once flourishing Israeli communities were turned into bases of terror, from which thousands of rockets were launched deep into Israeli territory.
 As rocket attacks intensified, fear, panic and destruction became the norm.

 As sirens wailed “Code Red”, residents had 15 seconds to run for their lives.
-Israel’s response was muted, in the hope that perseverance and restraint would lead to a diplomatic solution.
+Israel’s response was muted, in the hope that restraint would lead to a diplomatic solution.
 But restraint only encouraged more rocket attacks.

 Israel Fights Back

 Israelis know when to make peace – but also when it’s time to fight.
 The IDF would not tolerate more rockets raining down on Israeli citizens and launched decisive operations against the terrorists in Gaza.